 So I attempted my friend Carrie’s “perfect” chocolate chip cookie recipe.
 But with a few tweaks: I used Matcha green tea instead of cinnamon, shredded coconut instead of pecans and coconut extract instead of vanilla extract.

 Carrie is the most amazing baker.
 So it felt slightly sacrilege to even mess with her recipe.
 But the Matcha-infused cookies turned out to be really interesting.
 The bitter grassiness of the Matcha pairs perfectly with semisweet chocolate chips.
 And the shredded coconut and ground oats make for a fabulous cookie texture.

 Happy cooking and sipping!

-(Adapted from the Chocolate-Chip Oatmeal Cookies with Cinnamon and Pecans recipe from my foodie friend Carrie Bach’s blog, Homemade by Lia James.)
+Adapted by Suzanne Klein, Tea Foodie from the Chocolate-Chip Oatmeal Cookies with Cinnamon and Pecans recipe from my foodie friend Carrie Bach’s blog, Homemade by Lia James.

 Makes 3 dozen cookies

 1 ¾ cups rolled oats

 ½ teaspoon Kosher salt

 10 tablespoons unsalted butter, softened to room temperature

 ½ cup unsweetened shredded coconut